nflverse/nflfastR/cran-comments.md

 ## Release summary

-This is a minor release that
+This is a major release that
-* adjusts the setup process of unit tests per request
+* adds new functions, deprecates old functions.

 ## R CMD check results